 Make Sure The Landscape Is Well Maintained

 A landscape that is growing out of control can prove to be very dangerous for more reasons than one.
 Firstly, the unruly and wild growth of plants and trees can make your landscape susceptible to fires.
-Secondly, wild growth of trees, plants, and bushes can increase the crime rate in your building.
+Secondly, the wild growth of trees, plants, and bushes can increase the crime rate in your building.
 Criminals and burglars will find it much easier to hide behind the thick foliage.
 Hence, regular trimming and cutting of trees, plants, and bushes are essential for safety.

 Opt For Fire Resistant Plants